EzyGang/py-templatify/README.md

 ### Using Tags
 Utilize the built-in tags like `Bold`, `Link`, and `Code` to format your templates effortlessly.

-Full list is available in the [Markdown Tags](https://github.com/EzyGang/py-templatify/blob/main/src/py_templatify/markdown/tags.py) file.
+The full list is available in the [Markdown Tags](https://github.com/EzyGang/py-templatify/blob/main/src/py_templatify/markdown/tags.py) file.

 Shortcuts for markdown tags are also available in the [Markdown Shortcuts](https://github.com/EzyGang/py-templatify/blob/main/src/py_templatify/markdown/shortcuts.py) file.